Yellow Stool & Abdominal Pain: 11 Causes Explained In-depth

 Commonly: Lactulose, Docusate sodium, and Magnesium oral solutions and laxatives.

-• Some antibiotics: Many antibiotics can harm your gut health by either killing the beneficial bacterial or inducing inflammation.
+• Some antibiotics can harm your gut health by killing the beneficial bacteria or inducing inflammation.

 The common antibiotic that can cause abdominal pain and yellow stools are clindamycin, Penicillins, and cephalosporins.